Isabel in her special needs school.

 We have a meeting with the psychologists and psychiatric nurse, the prescribing psychiatrist is unavailable.

 They say they will relay all this to the psychiatrist.
-So a complete waste of time.
+So the meeting was a waste of time.

-We are, both working fulltime and coping with poor Issy.
+We are, both working fulltime and coping alone with poor Issy.

-Luckily for Isabel we went to Liverpool to visit relatives for the weekend, and our bag containing the risperidone is stolen from the train.
+Luckily for Isabel we went to Liverpool to visit relatives for a weekend, and our bag containing the risperidone is stolen from the train.

 Issy had to go cold turkey for the weekend.